David J. Eck

 E-mail: eck@hws.edu

-Here is a list of courses I have taught, including course handouts from many past terms.
+Here is a list of courses I have taught, including syllabi from many past terms.

-that I have supervised over my years at Hobart and William Smith Colleges.
+that I supervised over my years at Hobart and William Smith Colleges.

 Free On-Line Java Text

 The textbook is an introduction to programming and also an introduction to Java directed towards people who do not have any background in programming.
 You can use it on-line or download a copy for use on your own computer.
-A PDF version is also available.
-Downloading links can be found at the bottom of the main page.
+PDF and print versions are also available.
+Links can be found at the bottoms of the web pages linked above.

 Free CS Theory Textbook